 Record of Crossrail Ltd staff expenses and gifts & hospitality

-CRL operates a season ticket loan scheme for those staff who are required to use Network Rail services to attend their place of work.
+CRL operates a season ticket loan scheme for those staff who are required to use National Rail services to attend their place of work.
 The company made a loan of £1.9 million to the SS Robin Trust in accordance with a Parliamentary undertaking.

 Fraud Prevention and Detection